fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/coexistence-chat-calls-presence.md

 - The coexistence mode of the recipient
 - The client used by the sender
 - Whether the conversation is in-tenant or federated
 - Whether the conversation is possible.
 If a user has a Skype for Business account homed on-premises, that user can't use the Teams client for in-tenant interoperability or for federation.
 That user can only use the Skype for Business client for interoperability and federation.
-Note that Teams to Teams communication is always possible in-tenant.
+Teams to Teams communication is always possible in-tenant.

 ## Chat and call routing
-The tables below show which client in a given mode will receive a call from the originator (three leftmost columns).
+The tables show which client in a given mode will receive a call from the originator (three leftmost columns).
 Which client receives the call depends on the originator's mode, the client chosen, and where the Skype for Business account is homed (on-premises or online).

 In the tables that follow: